q-0q/website/public/markdown/wasp.md

     .SubstateOf(State.Moving);
 ```

 In this more complex example, we have 3 superstates: Grounded, Airborne, and Moving.
 Notice how the Walking State inherits Grounded and Moving, while the Gliding State inherits Airborne and Moving.
-Crucially, Grounded, Airborne, and Moving do not inherit from eachother.
-You can see here that Substates are free to mix-and-match superstates however they see fit.
+Crucially, Grounded, Airborne, and Moving do not inherit from each other.
+You can see here that Substates are free to mix and match superstates however they see fit.
 In this way, it can be helpful to think of Wasp States as based on a composition pattern rather than inheritance.

 Substates also chain inheritance if their parent superstates happen to also be Substates.